 Cross-team collaboration can be challenging even in a traditional office setting, with different working styles, skills, and knowledge being brought to the table which, depending on the situation, could result in either innovation or conflict.
 Add in the complexity of distributed teams, and you could run into trouble.

-Thankfully, effective project management software makes it easier for your teams to collaborate from afar by centralising tasks, providing visibility on who’s working on what, and showing project progress.
+Thankfully, effective remote team software like project management tools makes it easier for your teams to collaborate from afar by centralising tasks, providing visibility on who’s working on what, and showing project progress.